 JustIN Mobile - iPhone https://apps.apple.com/ie/app/justin-mobile/id960998088

-Once this is completed let us know what number you wish for us to send the key to- please note we cannot receive this number by email - you must complete the mobile phone details form
+This is to let us know what number you wish for us to send the key to- please note we cannot receive this number by email - you must complete the form.

 Your key (either card or Phone) will open the block door, apartment door and your bedroom door.